mindlab-vojo/Teste-Devops/README.md

 # ![RealWorld Example App](assets/logo.png)

-> ### React/Liaison codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### React/Layr codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

-### [Demo](https://react-liaison-realworld-example-app.liaison.dev/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)
+### [Demo](https://react-layr-realworld-example-app.layrjs.com/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with [React](https://reactjs.org/) and [Liaison](https://liaison.dev/) including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with [React](https://reactjs.org/) and [Layr](https://layrjs.com/) including CRUD operations, authentication, routing, pagination, and more.

 # How it works

 ## General architecture

-Both the frontend and the backend use Liaison [Liaison](https://liaison.dev/), so there is no web API in between.
+Both the frontend and the backend use Layr [Layr](https://layrjs.com/), so there is no web API in between.
 The frontend communicate directly with the backend.

 ## Hosting